 The discovery of neutrino oscillations and hence that neutrinos have mass was in contradiction to expectations from the Standard Model.
-This is one of the few examples of the Standard Model being proven wrong, hence the increased interest in neutrino experiments over the last 10 years or so.
-Further neutrino oscillation experiments are ongoing at reactors (source of copious low-energy neutrinos from β decay) and at accelerators, such as MINOS.
+This is the only example of the Standard Model being proven wrong, hence the increased interest in neutrino experiments over the last 10 years or so.
+Further neutrino oscillation experiments are ongoing at reactors (source of copious low-energy neutrinos from β decay) and at accelerators, such as MINOS and T2K.
+These have recently measured θ{13} to be non-zero and quite large (see results from Daya Bay and RENO in particular).